Menu

 What is Thyroid Brain Fog?

-Brain fog is often described as feelings of mental confusion or lack of mental clarity.
+Brain fog is described as feelings of mental confusion or lack of mental clarity.
 The phrase comes from the feeling of a fog that reduces your ability to think clearly.
 It can feel like a mental block and can cause a person to become forgetful, detached and discouraged.
 They may even become depressed as a knock-on effect.
-Brain fog is a common symptom of thyroid problems, particularly hypothyroidism.
+Brain fog is a common symptom of thyroid problems, particularly hypothyroidism and Hashimoto’s.

 Read how thyroid patients commonly describe their brain fog here.